Denmark: Environment

-Denmark historically taken a progressive stance on environmental preservation: In 1971, it established a Ministry of Environment and was the first country in the world to implement an environmental law in 1973.
+Denmark historically taken a progressive stance on environmental preservation: in 1971, it established a Ministry of Environment and was the first country in the world to implement an environmental law in 1973.
 Land and water pollution are two of Denmark's most significant environmental issues, although much of its household and industrial waste is now increasingly filtered and sometimes recycled.
 Denmark is a signatory to the Climate Change-Kyoto Protocol to reduce greenhouse gas emissions.
 However, its national ecological footprint is 8.26 global hectares per person, which is very high compared to a world average of 1.7 in 2010.
 Contributing factors are an exceptionally high value for cropland and grazing land, possibly due to substantially high meat production (115.8 kg meat annually per capita) and economic size of the meat and dairy industries.

-Notwithstanding its relatively high emissions, Denmark topped the list of the 2015 Climate Change Performance Index due to its implementation effective climate protection policies.
+Notwithstanding its relatively high emissions, Denmark topped the list of the 2015 Climate Change Performance Index due to its implementation of effective climate protection policies.
 The country has consistently placed first since 2020.
 Denmark ranked 10th in the Environmental Performance Index, which measures progress at mitigating climate change, safeguarding ecosystem vitality, and promoting environmental health.
-In 2021, Denmark joined Costa Rica to launch the "Beyond Oil and Gas alliance" for stopping use fossil fuels.
+In 2021, Denmark joined Costa Rica to launch the "Beyond Oil and Gas alliance" for stopping the use of fossil fuels.
 The Danish government stopped issuing new licences for oil and gas extraction in December 2020.

-Denmark's territories, Greenland and the Faroe Islands, catch approximately 650 whales per year.
+Denmark's territories, Greenland and the Faroe Islands, catch approximately 650 whales a year.
 Greenland's quotas for the catch of whales are determined according to the advice of the International Whaling Commission (IWC), having quota decision-making powers.